 - Q. I previously submitted a proposal for a different JST project.
 Can I also submit a proposal in this program? - A. Yes, you may submit another proposal.
-However, you may not submit multiple applications for the FY2022 call for the "Science of Science, Technology and Innovation Policy," "Solution-Driven Cocreative R&D Program for SDGs (Scenario Creation Phase, Solution Creation Phase)," and the "Responsible Innovation with Conscience and Agility."
+However, you may not submit multiple applications for the FY2023 call for the "Science of Science, Technology and Innovation Policy," "Solution-Driven Cocreative R&D Program for SDGs (Scenario Creation Phase, Solution Creation Phase)," "Responsible Innovation with Conscience and Agility.", and the new framework established in 2023 under the SOLVE for SDGs program.
 In addition, in cases where the Principal Investigator or Research Participants, etc. participate in multiple projects through any competitive research funding system operated by JST, adjustment may be made such as reducing the R&D budget according to the effort of the researchers or requiring researchers to select one project for implementation.